sylph01/adventures-in-openssl/slides.md

 # Caution

 - Cryptographic API can be very easy to misuse
-  - What's different from dungeons like `parse.y`-vania is that **you can hurt yourself.** Do you like security breaches?
+  - What's different from dungeons like `parse.y`-vania is that **you can actually hurt yourself.** Do you like security breaches?
-- I am not a cryptography expert (in the sense that 'I Am Not A Lawyer')
+- I've done my research, but I don't consider myself a cryptography expert
-  - but I've done my research
+  - I don't have a PhD/Master in this field, so yeah...
-  - If you're not sure, please have your system reviewed by a security expert
+  - If you're not sure, please have your system audited by a security expert before going to production

 ----